 STAT 575: Computational Statistics

-This was a particularly valuable course taught by Dr. Qiang Beidi during Summer 2021.
+This was a valuable course taught by Dr. Qiang Beidi during Summer 2021.
 The problem sets covered:

 Numerical Methods:

-- Newton-Raphson method for root finding
+- Newton-Raphson for root finding

 - Secant method and convergence analysis

-- Multivariate optimization techniques
+- Multivariate optimization

 - Numerical derivatives (Jacobian and Hessian computation)